- Bicycle Accident Injury Compensation

 Driving in the UK is safer than it’s ever been, thanks to a combination of driver education and the ubiquity of safety features such as air bags and crumple zones.
 Despite this, however, you can never truly allow for the recklessness of another driver, the dangers presented by unsafe driving surfaces or the harzards of bad weather.

-In fact, according to a report released by the government in June 2015, figures show that during 2014, road deaths and injuries have actually increased:
+According to a report released by the government in September 2017, figures show that during 2016, the overall number of road injuries has decreased in the last couple of years, though road deaths and serious injuries have slightly increased:

 For more details of the situation, see gov.uk (pdf).

 If you’ve been injured in a road traffic accident which wasn’t your fault then you’ve every right to think about claiming injury compensation.
 In the immediate aftermath of an incident you’re bound to be extremely shaken up and perhaps in physical pain.
 If possible, however, it’s vital to start gathering evidence for your claim as quickly as possible.
 Even what seem like fairly trivial injuries can end up having a major effect upon your quality of life and if another party was negligent then it shouldn’t be you that has to go on paying.

 If you’ve been involved in a traffic accident then the first steps you should take run as follows:

 Make sure, to the best of your ability, that everyone in the car is okay.
 Even if everyone appears to be fine you should seek medical attention as soon as possible, as they may have suffered internal injuries.
 On top of this, any medical records will form a vital part of your case when you wish to demonstrate that you have in fact been injured.

 Under Section 170 of the Road Traffic Act 1988 you have to report an accident to the police under the following circumstances: